digital-archives/HISTGA1011/slides/automation.md

 ---

-# Question
+## Question

-### Now that you’ve seen demos of how terminals work—both on a modern Mac computer and on a 1990s computer using COMMAND.COM—why do you think programmers, archivists, and other professionals might choose to use the terminal instead of a proprietary software program like Adobe Photoshop?
+# Why do you think programmers, archivists, and other people might choose to use text commands to do their work?

 ---